-Here at Lolahemp, we want to make sure our customers are using our full spectrum hemp oil for dogs responsibly.
-One of the issues that owners need to be aware of is that cannabidiol, otherwise known as CBD oil, has the potential to interact with other veterinary medications.
+Here at Lolahemp, we want to make sure our customers are using our full-spectrum hemp oil for dogs responsibly.
+One issue that owners need to be aware of is the fact that cannabidiol (CBD) has the potential to interact with other veterinary medications.

-This article will explore how these interactions might occur and emphasizes the importance of working with your vet before giving hemp oil to your dog if they are taking other medications.
+This article will explore how these interactions might occur, emphasizing the importance of working with your vet before giving hemp products to your dog if they are taking other medications.

 Liver Enzymes in the Cytochrome P450 Family

 Many pharmaceutical drugs are metabolized in the liver using specific enzymes.
-One group of these enzymes is known as the Cytochrome P450 family, or CYP450 enzymes.
-The action of these enzymes metabolizes certain drugs, taking them out of the bloodstream.
+One group of these enzymes is known as the Cytochrome P450 family, or CYP450 group.
+These enzymes metabolize certain drugs, removing those drugs from the bloodstream.
 Dosing for such drugs is based on the proper functioning of this metabolic pathway.

-On the other hand, because of this interaction, compounds such as CBD may actually enhance the effect of some drugs.
-That is, since less of the drug needs to be administered to be effective because it stays in the bloodstream longer, some doctors, researchers, and vets are looking into how this might be used to advantage.
+Compounds such as CBD may actually enhance the effect of some drugs.
+Since less of the drug needs to be administered to be effective because it stays in the bloodstream longer, some doctors, researchers, and vets are looking into how this might be used to advantage.

-For example, some research has shown that CBD, due to action on CYP450 pathways as well as other complex signaling functions in the central nervous system, may actually enhance the action of some drugs, allowing medical practitioners to potentially decrease the amount of those drugs without reducing the effectiveness of treatments.
+For example, some research has shown that CBD, due to its action on CYP450 pathways as well as other complex signaling functions in the central nervous system, may actually enhance the action of some drugs.
+This might allow medical practitioners to decrease the dosage of those drugs without reducing the effectiveness.

 Often referred to as a “synergistic effect,” research on this enhancing effect is still very much in the early stages.
 However, there is some preliminary research to show this effect with: